mmunozru/HighRisk_Patients_Python/README.md

 # High-Risk_Score
-Find high risk patients based on CHAD2DS2-VASc, HEART, and Framingham scores
+Custom functions were created for CHAD2DS2-VASc, HEART, and Framingham scores in Python.
+Data manipulation in Pandas was used to identify high risk patients using a combination of these scores.